lee-blake/CME-Commitment-to-Change/Documentation/User.md

 ![my course view](<../Auxiliary Files/Images/User_Images/my_courses.png>)

-3. Clik on the button with the name of the course you want to view.
+3. Click on the button with the name of the course you want to view.
 This will take you to the course page.

 ![Course View Clinician](<../Auxiliary Files/Images/User_Images/clinician_course_view.png>)